howardyclo/react-redux-sample/meetingapp/README.md

 A and B would like to meet up with each other, but they don't know each other's available time.
 This app simply shows others' available time which is your available time, too.

 ## Features
-* Asyncronized actions
+* Asyncronized actions, using React Thunk Middleware
-* Routings built with React Router for routes and Redux Simple Router for transitions.
+* Routings built with React Router for routes and Redux Simple Router for transitions
 * Handle public and private views, based on  [**Higher Older Component**](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) implementation
 * Authentication flow : sign up, login, logout
 * Use [**Parse**](https://www.parse.com/) as backend